iamvartikasingh/DAMG-6210-TRANSIT-CONNECT/README.md

 ### 7️⃣ Grant Roles to Users

+Run all GRANT statements as the user who created the tables (e.g., ADMIN) and use the corresponding schema prefix (e.g., ADMIN.) to ensure access across schemas

 1. `GRANT CONNECT TO` each user
 2. Grant `SELECT`, `INSERT`, `UPDATE`, `DELETE` permissions based on user role:
    - **Transit Admin**: Full access to all tables and views